AitorSimona/Traverser/README.md

 the package's functionality.
 Some abilities may ask for animations found in this demo, which of course can be replaced (I use them in development).

+The demo can also be downloaded as an exe in the release section of github.

 IMPORTANT: The demo uses Cinemachine and the HDRP, make sure to install them first or all materials will look pink and there will be missing scripts.